Jonas-lni/reseaux/README.md

 **And it works**

+#### 5-2- Configuring Fail2Ban
+Fail2ban is an intrusion prevention framework written in Python.
+It runs on POSIX systems with a packet control interface (such as TCP Wrapper) or a firewall (such as Netfilter).

+* Install Fail2Ban with the following command `sudo apt install fail2ban`
+* Configure Fail2Ban for SSH: `sudo nano /etc/fail2ban/jail.local`
+* adding the following section:

+    [sshd]

+    enabled = true

+    port = 2222

+* Restart Fail2Ban: sudo service restart fail2ban   **my system doesn't use systemd, it uses service**

 ## 3. Problems encountered and solutions found
 ### 3-1- redirect local port 8080 to port 80 on my remote server